-To claim your State Pension, contact the International Pension Centre or fill in the international claim form (gov.uk/government/publications/guidance-on-claiming-a-state-pension-if-you-retire-abroad) and post it to the International Pension Centre at the address on the form.
+You can claim your State Pension up to four months before you reach State Pension age.
+Contact the International Pension Centre or fill in the international claim form (gov.uk/government/publications/guidance-on-claiming-a-state-pension-if-you-retire-abroad) and post it to the address on the form.